Skip to content

 my_custom_scalar:

 description: API keys internal to my organization.
-Should not be commited or
+Should not be committed or

 exposed to internet.